16 confirmed positive cases of COVID-19 reported in Johnson County, Missouri

 The task force stated Johnson County did not receive an update on Sunday on the number of negative test results.

-In its report on Friday, March 27, the task force stated one person who tested positive for the novel coronavirus had recovered.
+In its report on Friday, March 27, the task force stated one person in the county who tested positive for the novel coronavirus had recovered.

 To be considered recovered, the task force states a person who had tested positive must be seven days post onset of symptoms and 72 hours fever free without the use of fever-reducing medication.